UltraMessaging/um_tgen/README.md

 You will see that the messages are separated by almost exactly 20 microseconds.

+Note that the tool does not initialize the message contents.
+It's just whatever malloc returned.

 # Smart Sources

 Starting with UM version 6.10,